xiraynedev/next-streaming/README.md

 # next-streaming

-The next-streaming project is comprised of two Docker Compose files that work to package and run several microservices also hosted on GitHub.
+The next-streaming project uses two Docker Compose files that work to package and run several microservices also hosted on GitHub.
+Terraform is used to create the infrastructure on Microsoft Azure.

-Docker version 20.10.17 and Docker Compose 2.7.0 were used for this project in addition to Debian 11 OS running on the Windows Susbsystem for Linux.